OPCFoundation/UA-.NETStandard/README.md

    Opc.Ua.CertificateGenerator.exe -cmd issue -sp "%TEMP%\OPC Foundation\CertificateStores\MachineDefault" -an "UA Sample Server" -dn {hostname} -sn "CN=UA Sample Server/DC={hostname}" -au "urn:localhost:OPCFoundation:SampleServer"
    ```
-* Copy the "%TEMP%\OPC Foundation" folder into the "LocalState" folder of the path shown in the error message (ex: \Users\UserName\AppData\Local\Packages\xxxxx-xxxx-xxx-xxx\LocalState).
+* Copy the "%TEMP%\OPC Foundation" folder into the Publisher's binary folder of the path shown in the message.

 * Now acknowledge the certificate message in the Opc.Ua.Publisher app and close the application.

 * Restart the Opc.Ua.Publisher application.
-Now you should not get a certificate missing message.
 If you get a message for a missconfigured domain, acknowledge with "Yes" to use the certificate.

-* If you don't have any OPC UA server device to connect to you may clone the OPC Foundations [.NET repository](https://github.com/OPCFoundation/UA-.NET.git), open the solution "UA Sample Applications.sln" with VisualStudio 2015, build the solution and run the "UA Sample Server" (Note: you need to start this application with Administrator rights).

-+ Now you enter a connection URL into the connection URL list box of "Opc.Ua.Publisher" (Note: do a right click into the list box to put the focus on it).

-* In our case we are entering the connection URL, which is shown in the "UA Sample Server" application as "Server Endpoint URLs" connection URL list box into the "Opc.Ua.Publisher".

-* Press "Connect" button to connect to the "UA Sample Server".
+* Press "Connect" button to connect to the default endpoint currently displayed.

-* You should see a dialog, which allows you to select "Security Mode", "Security Policy" and other settings.
-Choose your settings and acknowledge with "Ok".
+* You should see two dialogs, one after the other, which allows you to select "Security Mode", "Security Policy" and other settings.
+Just click "OK" for now to accept defaults.

-* Then you should see a dialog, to allow entering your username and password.
-For an anonymous session, you are good to enter nothing and just acknowledge the dialog with "Ok".

-* On the left window in the application you see all existing sessions (you are able to connect to multiple OPC UA servers here) and on the right side you could browse the addresss space of the server.
+* On the left window in the application you see all existing sessions (you are able to connect to multiple OPC UA servers here) and on the right side you can browse the OPC UA node addresss space of the server.

-* Choose a node in the right window by browsing to it and selecting it with the mouse (Note: choose a value, which changes frequently like Objects->Server->ServerStatus->CurrentTime).
+* Choose a node in the right window by browsing to it and selecting it with the mouse (for constantly updating results, choose a value, which changes frequently like Objects->Server->ServerStatus->CurrentTime).

-* Press the "Publish" button and the application will start publishing the nodes JSON encoded data (Note: the JSON format is not compliant to the upcoming OPC Foundation PubSub specification) to your IoTHub.
+* Press the "Publish" button and the application will start publishing the node's Pub/Sub encoded data to your IoTHub.

 * In DeviceExplorer go to the Data tab, press the Monitor button and you should see data being received by your IoTHub.